What's The Best Drip Coffee Maker of 2022?

 - Plumbed coffee machines – here are our top picks for the coffee makers with water line.

-For years running, this simple, cheap, and effective brewer has been considered the best cheap coffee maker.
+For years running, this simple, affordable, and effective brewer has been considered the best cheap coffee maker.
 As a brand, Mr. Coffee has always created reliable and affordable products that cover the basics.
 While it is very simple with next to no features, it gets the job done.
 However, with a mid-brew pause, it might have enough to keep you happy at its price.

 It won't brew coffee quite like the other picks in this article, but if you're not a coffee snob, it is a great option that will fit you budget.
 Ideal for those who simply want a decent cup of joe at a great price, without the fancy stuff.
 It's also a small, compact coffee maker so it's a good fit if you don't have a lot of counter space.

 - Small size won’t take up a lot of counter space.